WalidBLTR/demo_repo/README.md

 #Demonstration

-This an ettempt ro learn git
+This is an attempt to learn git!!